OAuth

 make API requests on their behalf.

-Emailable implements the OAuth 2
+Emailable supports two OAuth 2 grant flows:

-[Authorization Code](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1)
+* The [Authorization Code](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1)

 Errors are handled as specified by the